Do You Need to Book Shinkansen Tickets in Advance

 Buying Shinkansen Tickets from Klook

-Super easy as you can do it from your app or your computer and their system supports all foreign credit cards.
+You can order from your app or your computer, and their system supports all foreign credit cards.

-They will deliver your tickets by QR Code and then you go to the station and pick up the printed ticket and your seat reservation from either a ticket office or print it out at a ticket machine.
+They will deliver your tickets by QR Code.
+On some routes, you can just scan this to go through the gate to the platform; on others, you’ll need to go to the station and pick up the printed ticket and your seat reservation from either a ticket office or print it out at a ticket machine.
+Make sure you know which is which for the ticket you’ve bought.

 Hand holding a blue Reserved Seat Ticket for the Hikari Shinkansen in Japan.
 A blurred out bullet train is in the background of the picture

-You can make a booking 90 days in advance and your booking will be confirmed 25 days before your date of travel.
-However, you’re better to book within 30 days of your travel as you’ll then get confirmation within 48 hours.
+Klook do offer booking 90 days in advance, but with this, your booking will only be confirmed 25 days before your date of travel.
+It’s not worth it.
+You’re better off booking within 30 days of your travel, as you’ll then get confirmation within 48 hours.

-Klook does charge a small admin fee so booking your tickets with them does cost a little bit more, you’re paying for convenience and low-stress booking!
+Klook does charge a small admin fee, so booking your tickets with them does cost a little bit more, but you’re paying for convenience and low-stress booking!

 Find the advance Shinkansen booking page here – it also lists some of the most common routes like Tokyo to Kyoto and the Narita Express